The easiest ways to send money to family and friends to Côte d'Ivoire

 Today, many operators provide free calculators on their website so you can see exactly how much your loved ones will receive.
 This helps reduce the possibility of ‘hidden fees’.
 For example, a company may advertise a free transfer but your relative might receive less money because of a lower exchange rate (this is where providers ‘hide’ their actual costs).

-Moreover, many tech-enabled companies offer free online comparison tools, enabling to see pricing dynamics across several money transfer operators, all on one page.
+Moreover, many tech-enabled companies offer free online comparison tools, enabling them to see pricing dynamics across several money transfer operators, all on one page.
 This being said, you may still have to run your own search since those comparison tool providers usually only compare the companies they work with as opposed to offering a true independent evaluation of all available options.

 Sending health credits(instead of money) to loved ones in Côte d’Ivoire